Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 274.  ### Question274
 Which of the following best describes Continuous Integration?

-- [ ] A Software Development practice that continuously integrates feedback from users into Software design.
+- [ ] A Software Development practice that continuously integrates feedback from users into Software Design.
 - [ ] A Software Development practice used by Integration Teams to create Best Practice branching and merging strategies.
 - [ ] A Software Development practice where members of a development team all work on the same computer to ensure a common code base.
 - [x] A Software Development practice where members of a development team integrate and verify their work frequently, often multiple times each day, to detect integration errors as quickly as possible.